-- The Dental Plan is an optional group dental plan that provides coverage for preventive and many basic and major services, subject to eligibility requirements.
-The Dental Plan is self-funded by the Board of Pensions. - The Vision Eyewear Coverage program reimburses individuals enrolled for this benefit in accordance with a schedule of benefits.
-Vision Eyewear Coverage is an insured program underwritten by a third-party insurance carrier.
+The Dental Plan is an optional group dental plan that provides coverage for preventive and many basic and major services, subject to eligibility requirements.
+The Dental Plan is self-funded by the Board of Pensions.
+The Vision Eyewear Plan reimburses individuals enrolled for this benefit in accordance with a schedule of benefits.
+The Vision Eyewear Plan is an insured program underwritten by a third-party insurance carrier.